In-service Training

 New Mexico Law Enforcement In-Service Requirements

-All certified police officers shall provide proof of completing in-service law enforcement training requirements to the Director no later than March 1st of the year in which the requirements must be met.
+All certified individuals shall provide proof of completing in-service law enforcement training requirements to the Director no later than March 1st of the year in which the requirements must be met.

 In-service training reporting is due quarterly as required by §29-7-7.2 NMSA 1978.
 Agencies shall use approved NMLEAB forms for reporting purposes.
 Current approved reporting forms to report mandatory in-service training required by §10.29.7.8 NMAC and §10.29.7.9 NMAC, are: